 - time-and-materials contract – the provider bills the client an agreed-upon rate for the hours and resources spent on the project as well as the cost you pay.

-This type of contract is a flat rate contract where the provider is responsible for completing the project.
+This type of contract is a flat-rate contract where the provider is responsible for completing the project.
 It can be an effective choice when requirements and specifications are very clear and predictable.
 Nowadays, fixed-price contracts are not as widely used as time-and-materials models due to their lack of flexibility.

 Pros: Predictability is one of the key advantages when using this type of contract.
 You can be given clear deadlines and figures to be transferred within your budget.
 Besides, fixed-price contract payments are normally based on the percentage of work performance.
 It will make everything much easier after closing the project and going to the acceptance stages.

 Cons: As mentioned above, a lack of flexibility is a significant drawback when using a fixed-price contract.
-Having emergent changes is inevitable and this type of contract will prevent you from adjusting your own project.
+Having emergent changes is inevitable, and this type of contract will prevent you from adjusting your own project.

-Pros: Obviously, flexibility is the strongest advantage of T&M contract when you are allowed to adjust to the scope of work while implementing the project.
+Pros: Obviously, flexibility is the strongest advantage of a T&M contract when you are allowed to adjust to the scope of work while implementing the project.
 This is most suited for startups and small-medium enterprises when they tend to prefer agile delivery methodology.

 Cons: Low budgeting control is the main drawback of this type.
 The total expense can go far beyond the expected estimations.

 In recent years, software development outsourcing has grown up sharply as a rising trend in the global ICT industry.
-This is considered as a perfect idea to optimize business cost and maximize productivity.
+This is considered a perfect idea to optimize business costs and maximize productivity.
 All these factors mentioned above give you an overview of which types of outsourcing are best suited for you.
 It is essential to weigh all the strengths and weaknesses of each contract type and how they can fit into your project.

 With over 27 years of experience in the market working with many international clients, CMC Global has extensive insights to give you practical consultation.
 We make it easier for you to choose from those complicated ways of software outsourcing.